Open house for 2022-23 is on February 1, 2022 at the Community Activity Center in the Nature Preschool classroom.

 I live in Maple Grove with my husband, Gabe, and our son, Oliver.
 We spend as much time together as a family as possible.
 We enjoy being at our family cabin and out on the lake, taking walks, playing games, traveling, and spending time with friends.
 One of our favorite summer night activities is watching movies in our backyard on our big inflatable movie screen.
 In the few moments I have to myself I really enjoy reading, sewing, and cooking.
 I can’t wait for another great school year!

-Brie Max, Teacher TTH
+Eleanor Babcock, Teacher TTH

 COVID-19 Preparedness Plan